 Inconsistent soil moisture

-Aralias like to have consistently moist soil, but be sure to not over or underwater your plant.
+False Aralias like to have consistently moist soil, but be sure to not over or underwater your plant.
 Be sure that your watering schedule is consistent–water when the top inch of the soil is dry.
+Water when 50% of the soil volume is dry.
+Always check the soil moisture before watering.
+Water thoroughly until you see water in the saucer and dump the excess water.

-If you accidentally let your Threadleaf Aralia’s soil dry out completely, you may need to soak it in the sink or tub to properly rehydrate the soil.
+If you accidentally let your Threadleaf Aralia’s soil dry out completely, you may need to soak it in the sink or tub to rehydrate the soil properly.
 Keep in mind that when the soil goes from bone-dry to saturated, it can cause stress for your Aralia and cause leaves to drop.

 Not enough humidity

-Your Aralia will thrive in slightly more humid environments.
-Increase the humidity around your plant by misting the leaves on a regular basis, using a pebble tray, or moving a humidifier nearby.
+Your False Aralia will thrive in slightly more humid environments.
+Increase the humidity around your plant by using a pebble tray, or moving a humidifier nearby.

 Was the plant just moved, shipped or otherwise shocked?